 As the baby within grows, front carry options will become less practical but hip carries may still be quite doable.
 It can be helpful to alternate sides in order to maintain comfort for the wearer.

 - In a ring sling, baby can be put in a high hip carry very much to the side, with one leg over the bump.
 This can be done so as to put little or no pressure on the bump through a good percentage of the pregnancy.

-- In a woven wrap hip carries such as Robin’s hip, Kangaroo hip, Semi Front Wrap Cross Carry, Rebozo and Reinforced Rebozo can all be comfortable options.
+- In a woven wrap hip carries such as Robin’s hip, Kangaroo hip, Semi Front Wrap Cross Carry, Traditional Sling Carry and Reinforced Traditional Sling Carry can all be comfortable options.

-- In a buckle carrier or mei tai, a hip carry may also be possible but will have the additional challenge of determining if the waistband above or below the bump is still possible or comfortable for the pregnant wearer.
+- In a buckle carrier or meh dai, a hip carry may also be possible but will have the additional challenge of determining if the waistband above or below the bump is still possible or comfortable for the pregnant wearer.

 Many caregivers find that the preferred approach for wearing during pregnancy is in a back carry.
 Back carries help reduce pressure on the growing belly, as well as balancing the weight which may help wearers feel more secure and less uncomfortable as the pregnancy progresses.

 - Consider alternatives to how you place your child on your back.
 Superman toss may become more difficult, so hip scoot may be a better option.

 - Be aware of any shortness of breath or dizziness from bending over while donning or adjusting the back carry.